tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**Notable tournament placings** 2<sup>nd</sup> place at The Bucharest Major.
+**How did this roster happen?** 2<sup>nd</sup> place at The Bucharest Major.
 Also won Galaxy Battles II, but I'm the only person who cares about that tournament.

 **How did they qualify?** In a cutthroat they beat gambit